What we look for

-There are currently several PhD positions with competitive salaries available in the lab starting from June 2019.
-PhD students will work on projects centered around plastic neural networks and will typically be involved in at least one experimental collaboration.
-If the above applies to you, and you would like to work and learn in an international and interdisciplinary environment, please consider applying.
+Applicants interested who are interested in doing their PhD with us will broadly work on projects centered around plastic neural networks and will often have to opportunity to be involved in collaborations.
+PhD students receive internationally highly competitive salaries.
+If you the topics sound interesting to you and you would like to work and learn in an international and interdisciplinary environment, please consider applying.

-We are always on the lookout for skilled post-docs to complement our outfit.
-If you think you would be a good fit, please contact me directly.
+Possible applicants who wish to pursue a post-doc in our team, please contact me directly.
 Ideally, you include a 1-2 page research statement, CV and details of 2-3 references in your e-mail.